Little engine that could: Mount Washington flips switch on fiberMore Info

 “We are thrilled,” said Eleanor Tillinghast, who lives with her husband Morgan Bulkeley on East Street.
 “We’re going to be the envy of everyone.”

 To give you an idea of how starved Mount Washington was for legitimate broadband service, Tillinghast said Friday (the day she de-activated her satellite account and the new service was activated) was her wedding anniversary.

 “He asked me if I wanted to go out to dinner,” Tillinghast said of Bulkeley.
 “I told him I wanted to go home and switch over our service.
 That would be much more exciting.”

 In an interview on Friday, Brian Tobin, a member of the Selectboard in this town of some 150 full-time residents, said almost everyone who signed up for the service — totaling about 100 residences — had been switched on, with the exception of a couple of new homes under construction that did not yet have full electrical power.

 “Everybody who signed up and was ready, got it,” Tobin said, adding that about 40 opted out.
 “It’s lightning fast.”

 Faster even than what he gets for service in the Manhattan apartment he also maintains with his husband Bill Short.
 That usually clocks in at about 117mb down.
 One remarkable aspect of the Mount Washington service is that it has synchronous data transfer speeds.
+This is especially important when it comes to buying drugs for erectile dysfunction through the Internet.
 That means upload and download speeds are the same.
 Most consumer internet service providers offer upload speeds that are about 10 percent of the download speeds.